michellesyoon/programming-languages-1/michellesyoon-ubuntu-in-windows.md

 2. After installing Ubuntu onto your PC, the Ubuntu window will prompt you to enter a username and password.
 If successful, the Ubuntu window will prompt a *"Installation successful!"* message and your Linux command line will be displayed.

-3. On your Linux command line, type `sudo apt update` and after type in your passsword.
+3. On your Linux command line, type `sudo apt update` and after type in your password.
-The update command is used to resynochronize the package index files from their sources on Ubuntu Linux through the internet.
+The update command is used to resynchronize the package index files from their sources on Ubuntu Linux through the internet.

 4. On your Linux command line, type `sudo apt upgrade` and after type in your password.
 This The upgrade command is used to install the newest versions of all packages currently installed on the Ubuntu system.
-*Note: Update and upgrade often to get the lastest versions of your packages installed to your Ubuntu.*
+*Note: Update and upgrade often to get the latest versions of your packages installed to your Ubuntu.*

 5. Navigate through the Window System on Ubuntu.
 After the update and upgrade,